4194304/fluorine-dpi-scripts/README.md

 # Fluorine DPI Scripts
 Here are a few scripts I have made for the Fluorine desktop environment (and other environments too), that help you set up a hiDPI friendly experience on X11.

+SetDPI helps you scale X11 and GTK, while OpenScale lets you scale any openbox theme, both with complete automation and ease of use.

 ## SetDPI

 ### Preparation